 Overnight in Luang Prabang

-Today, gain historical and cultural insight into the rich architecture of the majestic UNESCO World Heritage Town of Luang Prabang with an expert who has lived in Laos for more than 20 years.
+Today, enjoy a historical and cultural insight into the rich architectural history of the majestic UNESCO World Heritage Town of Luang Prabang with an expert who lives in Laos for more than 20 years.

-The morning city tour with Francis Engelman includes four different types of buildings categorised by UNESCO.
+Your morning city tour with Francis Engelmann will include the four different types of buildings categorized by UNESCO.
 The first one is the traditional Lao house which is made from tropical hardwood or bamboo and built on stilts.
-The second is a half-wood and half-cement house built after the arrival of the French.
-The third is a traditional French colonial building similar to those found in Vietnam and Cambodia.
-The last form of architecture is the old Chinese shop houses that were built to be used for both commercial and residential purposes.
+The second is a half wood and half cement house built after the arrival of the French.
+The third is the traditional French colonial building that are similar to those found in Vietnam and Cambodia.
+The last form of architecture you will see is the old Chinese shop houses that were built to be used for both commercial and residential purposes.

 Enjoy a selection of local favourites at one of the best Lao restaurants in town, Tamarind (Note: closed on Sundays).

-Then be driven through the Luang Prabang countryside to Kuang Si Waterfalls.
-Be sure to pay attention along the way, as the ride passes through a beautiful landscape of rice fields, hills and small villages.
+Then you will be driven through the Luang Prabang countryside to Kuang Si Waterfalls.
+Along the way you will drive through beautiful landscapes of rice fields, hills, and small villages.
 There are also viewpoints overlooking the Mekong River.

 Stop en-route to visit a small village which is home to one of the area’s many ethnic minorities.
-Here, have an opportunity to learn about their traditions and culture, much of which has remained unchanged for centuries.
+You will have an opportunity to learn about their traditions and culture, much of which has remained unchanged for centuries.

 These waterfalls cascade down a multilevel limestone formation creating a series of turquoise blue pools perfect for swimming in on a hot day (Note: when bathing please be respectful, wear a sarong and be careful not to show too much skin).

-Before leaving, visit the bear sanctuary which is next to the falls.
-Run by Free The Bears Fund Inc., the facility houses 23 Asiatic Black Bears living in the sanctuary.
+Before you leave you might like to visit the bear sanctuary which is next to the falls, run by Free The Bears Fund Inc. There are currently 23 Asiatic Black Bears living in the sanctuary, which has saved them from poaching.
 The main threat to these bears is poaching due to the use of their bile in Chinese medicine.
-Learn about their habits and observe their playful nature, whilst learning about the difficulties they are facing and the conservation efforts underway to protect them.
+You can read about their habits and observe their playful nature, whilst learning about the difficulties they are facing.

-On the way back to Luang Prabang, stop at the Kuang Si Butterfly Park for a look at hundreds of exotic Laotian butterflies.
+On the way back to Luang Prabang, you will stop at the Kuang Si Butterfly Park to visit the beautiful garden filled of hundreds of Laos’s butterflies!
 (Note: closed on Tuesday)